 Three Golden Principles for Next Generation NFP Leaders

-Although, each next generation of aspiring leader will need to find their own way and make their own mistakes, these three principals have assisted me and many new leaders, particularly those who are young in life or the NFP sector, to become successful leaders.
+Based on our work in the sector three principals have assisted many new leaders, particularly those who are young in life or the NFP sector, to become successful leaders.

 1. You must know why you want to lead

 As an enthusiastic and energetic emerging leader in the NFP sector you most likely will want to "help" others, but here's a news flash, so do the vast majority of the people working alongside you.
 Similar to a sports team, all the players love to play but they can't all be, and nor should they be, captain.
 It's not uncommon to hear NFP people recite their personal reason for working for an agency and wearing it as a badge of honour.
 Perhaps this helps remind us why we do such challenging work and somehow subsidises our efforts which are often undervalued, or maybe it is the way we justify our right to be NFP employees.

 In any case, this narrative sharing is no longer relevant or useful if you want to lead a NFP, the sooner you recognise that passion is a prerequisite to NFP participation and not the sole qualifier for leadership, the quicker you will become a productive leader.
 Being a NFP leader is not about being the most passionate about the cause, rather it is about being the most able to harness, cultivate and put to work other people's passion.
 This requires a totally different mind and skill-set.